ESS turns 10, Bechtel becomes a welcome center

 In the past decade, ESS programs have expanded significantly.
 In addition to peer advising and tutoring, there is now a lending program where students can borrow textbooks and laptops for class, as well as suits for job interviews.
 There is a first-generation mentorship program for students who are the first in their families to attend university.
 Summer bridge programs, called PREP and T-PREP, prepare students with nontraditional backgrounds to tackle the academic rigors of Berkeley Engineering and to successfully navigate the job recruiting process.

 Additionally, programs like Engineering Scholars as Engaged Scholars give incoming freshman and transfer students an opportunity to do research that combines their engineering interests with social justice issues.
 And, engineering excellence workshops offer students advice about how make the most of their time at Berkeley Engineering.
-For graduate students, ESS offers workshops for fellowship applications and preparing for preliminary and qualifying exams, postdoctoral positions and internships abroad.

 "What we try to instill in our students is the four Cs: community among peers; collaboration to learn together and to teach and support each other; cultural capital to navigate Berkeley as a whole as well as the professional world; and confidence to achieve their goals and realize their potential," said Marvin Lopez, ESS director of student programs.
 "I've seen the difference in the core students that we serve, those that may not have had the same resources and preparation as their peers coming to Berkeley.
 After taking advantage of our resources, they’re studying abroad, doing research and getting summer internships."